Time to dive into the web performance ranking of France’s most visited websites.

 Remember: FID only measured the delay of the first interaction.
 INP, by contrast, evaluates responsiveness throughout the entire user session, which explains these sharper shifts in ranking.

-INP remains the toughest metric to master, as it reflects the responsiveness of the entire browsing session—not just the first interaction.
-A page may feel fast at first click… but become frustrating as soon as a user tries to engage further.
+INP remains the toughest metric, because it measures not just one interaction but the responsiveness of the entire experience.
+A page might feel fast on the first click… but become frustrating from the second.

 Now, here is the e-commerce ranking, for which web performance is a business and SEO challenge.